nhood-org/nhood-docs/README.md

 ## Use-case examples

-There is a couple of examples implemented on an engine library level as ready-to-run unit tests.
-You can find those in `nhood-engine/nhood-engine-examples` module.
+There is a couple of examples implemented as ready-to-run unit tests.
+You can find those in [nhood-examples](https://github.com/nhood-org/nhood-examples) repository.

 Currently, the following use-cases are covered: